 We got a letter the other day inviting our family to a banquet honoring my daughter’s high school’s “Students of the Month.”
-My daughter was so honored in the fall for unhesitatingly stepping forward to hold, comfort and prevent further injury to a classmate as the girl suffered a seizure and fell to the floor as the teacher summoned help.
+My daughter was honored as such in the fall for unhesitatingly stepping forward to hold, comfort and prevent further injury to a classmate as the girl suffered a seizure and fell to the floor while the teacher summoned help.
 My daughter was pleased a few weeks later when they honored her as a Student of the Month in recognition of her compassionate, forthright response.
 Her classmates, in typical enough youthful human fashion, had recoiled in a kind of frozen discomfort.

 And my daughter’s response to the banquet?
 “Do we have to go?”

 Then she went on to say something very interesting, and perhaps more mature even than her action to help her classmate.
 “I only did what any human being should do; it’s not really that big a deal.”

 She’s right, of course.
 It shouldn’t be that big a deal.
 But the fact that it is tells us much, I think, about two things: 1) some people’s general reluctance and hesitation to pitch in with inherently discomforting situations, and 2) the age-old archetype of the hero—our need for it, our desire to create, with our adulation, heroes among our midst.
 (And later, our tremendous, world-shattering dismay when they often—no, make that “almost always”—turn out to be just as fallen and human as we are.)